johnpuddephatt/turveyworld/src/work/choreography-and-film.md

   crop: gravity.center
   file: /uploads/img_8476.jpeg
 ---
 Following the success of the work they did together at Temple Newsam in 2020.
 (The Between Space) Gerry is starting a new exploration with Catherine Bertola this autumn and early 2022 to play with choreography and film in the daily spaces we inhabit.
-They will be joined by dancer Mati Torres Laborde, and film maker Christo.
-Most of the film work will be located at Seaton Delaval Hall in NE England
+They will be joined by dancer Mati Torres Laborde, and film maker Christo Wallers from Film Bee.
+The film work will be located at Seaton Delaval Hall in NE England